devsecopsph/devsecopsph/README.md

 ## 💼 About Me

-I’m a security-focused DevOps engineer with a passion for building secure, scalable, and automated cloud infrastructure.
-With over 17 years of experience in IT Engineering, I specialize in integrating security practices into every stage of the software development lifecycle.
+I’m a Cloud Infrastructure and DevSecOps Engineer with a strong focus on security, automation, and scalability.
+With over 17 years of experience in IT engineering, I specialize in designing, building, and securing cloud-native environments that empower businesses to deliver faster and safer.

-- 🔒 DevSecOps advocate – shifting security left
+- 🔒 DevSecOps advocate – Shifting security left and integrating it into every stage of delivery
-- ☁️ Cloud-native architecture, Kubernetes, and IaC
+- ☁️ Cloud-Native Engineering – Kubernetes, Terraform, and Infrastructure as Code (IaC)
-- ⚙️ CI/CD pipelines, GitOps, and automation
+- ⚙️ Automation-Driven – CI/CD pipelines, GitOps, and streamlined deployments
-- 🛡️ Vulnerability management & compliance
+- 🛡️ Security & Compliance – Vulnerability management, hardening, and governance

 ---